The University offers a bachelor of science (B.S.) in recreation and sport management.

 The recreation and sport management major is accredited by the National Recreation and Park Association Council on Accreditation.

-The sport management concentration is approved by the National Association for Sport and Physical Education
+The sport management concentration is approved by the North American Society for Sport Management.

 The recreation therapy concentration is based on criteria established by the

 National Council for Therapeutic Recreation Certification (NCTRC), and is recognized by the NCTRC.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

 In addition, the Department of Kinesiology, Recreation, and Sport offers a variety of scholarships.

 Prospective students should contact the Office of Admissions for further information and assistance.

 Currently enrolled students should contact the following:

 Indiana State University

 The Catalog of Indiana State University is the document of